Skip to main content

 Overview

-Domain validation lets you prove that a domain you've configured in Axeptio actually belongs to you, and optionally restrict your widget to run only on that domain.
+Domain validation allows you to prove that a domain configured in Axeptio belongs to you, and optionally restrict your widget's execution to that domain only.

-Validation works by adding a TXT DNS record to your domain's DNS zone.
-Once the domain is validated, you can choose between two modes:
+Validation is based on adding a TXT type DNS record to your domain's DNS zone.
+Once the domain is validated, you can choose between two operating modes:

-1. Allow the Axeptio SDK to run on any domain (default behavior).
+1. Allow the Axeptio SDK to function on all domains (default behavior).

-2. Restrict SDK execution to the validated domain only, to prevent your widget from being used on an unauthorized domain.
+2. Restrict SDK execution to the validated domain only, to prevent your widget from being used from an unauthorized domain.

-After any change, you must publish the widget for the new settings to take effect.
+After any modification, you must publish the widget for the changes to take effect.

 Prerequisites